Regions and Availability Zones in Amazon Lightsail

 or API operations, you must specify its regional endpoint.
 Use the

-option in your AWS CLI command and specify
+option in your CLI command and specify

 us-east-1 to return information about

 DNS zones and network resources.
 For more information about using the CLI

 Options in the CLI Reference.

 Lightsail Availability Zones

 Availability Zones are collections of data centers that run on physically distinct, independent infrastructure.
 Availability Zones are engineered to be highly reliable.
 Common points of failure such as generators and cooling equipment are not shared between Availability Zones.
 Availability Zones are also physically separate, so that even an extreme disaster such as a fire, tornado, or flood will affect only the single Availability Zone where it occurred.

 Each Region has two to six Availability Zones, which are indicated by a letter